genestack/user-guide/source/doc-odm-user-guide/import-samples-spreadsheet.rst

 Requirements
 ------------

-You need a study which either has no previously uploaded sample information that is linked to data.
+You need a study which has no previously uploaded sample information that is linked to data.

 You need a TSV format file (with a filename extension of .tsv) containing sample information.
 The first row of the table is a list of the metadata attribute names, which must not be duplicated.
 See the example below: